nuxeo/nuxeo-explorer/modules/nuxeo-apidoc-webengine/ReadMe.md

 The same WebEngine API can be used in 2 mode :

- - embedded mode : inside the admin center
+ - embedded mode: can be embedded as frames, as it was embedded inside the JSF admin center, for instance
- - full model : in /site/distribution/
+ - full model: in /site/distribution/